-A sinus lift or bone graft can be very simple or may be complicated depending on the circumstances of your case.
+Implant placement in the maxilary (upper jaw) molar in premolar area may be problematic due to sinus peumatization.
+A sinus lift or bone graft can be very simple or complicated depending on the circumstances of each individual case.
 Post-operative care is very important.
 Unnecessary pain and the complications of infection and swelling can be minimized if the instructions are followed carefully for your sinus lift and bone graft aftercare.
+(2)

 - Bite on the gauze pad placed over the site of the sinus lift for an hour.
 After this time, the gauze pad should be removed and discarded and replaced by another gauze pad.
 Refer to the section on BLEEDING for details.